-The Medinilla needs little water, it is early enough to give the plant a glass of water when the leaves hang slightly loose.
+The Medinilla needs little water, it is early enough to give the plant a glass of water if the leaves are slightly limp.

-The Medinilla finds a spraying experience quite nice at the time, the Medinilla is originally from the tropics.
-Spray spraying is not necessarily necessary but it does increase the humidity which in the end will benefit the plant.
+The Medinilla finds a spray turn pretty good at its time, after all the Medinilla is originally from the tropics.
+A spraying is not necessarily necessary, but it does increase the humidity, which ultimately benefits the plant.

-In winter a lot of light, preferably direct sunlight but in summer no full sun .
-This is to prevent the leaves from burning.
+Lots of light in winter, preferably direct sunlight, but no full sun in summer .
+This is to prevent burning of the leaves.

 Between 17 and 25 °

-Do not give food during flowering, the plant is provided with sufficient food on delivery.
-Give food once every two weeks after the flowering period.
-Use flowering plant food from Pokon
+Do not feed during flowering, the plant is supplied with sufficient food upon delivery.
+Give food once every two weeks after flowering.
+Use flowering plant food from Pokon for this

-After flowering, it is advisable to take out the old flowers to speed up the growth.
-The plant will then, where first the flowers have been, make new leaves.
-Once these have grown, it is important to set the plant a little cooler (16 to 17 ° C) to start budding in the young leaves.
-Mind you, the plant will still need light.
-If the buds are clearly visible, the plant can return to the normal temperature so that the buds can develop further into a new floral splendor.
+After flowering it is advisable to remove the old flowers to speed up the growth.
+The plant will then, where the flowers used to be, start making new leaves.
+When these have grown, it is important to cool the plant (16 to 17 ° C) to start budding in the young leaves.
+Note that the plant continues to need light.
+If the buds are clearly visible, the plant can return to the normal temperature, allowing the buds to develop further into a new splendor of flowers.